cnpem-emi/pyrnp/README.md

 ## Token quirks

 Depending on your situation, you might not need tokens in order to publish/upload/change/delete videos.
 This is why I've made OAuth2 disabled by default.
-In order to get a token, you can follow the RNP documentation [here](https://eduplay.rnp.br/portal/integration#authentication) or use the `get_token` function in `pyrnp.extra` to display a Webdriver and get the token.
+In order to get a token, you can follow the RNP documentation [here](https://eduplay.rnp.br/portal/integration#authentication) or use the `get_token` function in `extra.py` to display a Webdriver and get the token.

 ## TODO: